paltdariusz/Fashion-MNIST/README.md

 Model accuracy: 0.8999999761581421 (on test set)
 ```
+As we can see, we are achieving 90% accuracy on test set.
+Comparing this result to [benchmark](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/),
+we would get 1st place (second place is ~0.002 percent points behind **big victory**!).
+Training time on device without
+CUDA support is about 40~50 minutes (with CUDA would be much faster).

 ![Model predictions from test set](docs/predictions.png?raw=true "Model predictions from test set")

+On image above we can observe how our model classified random images, wi

 ![Model predictions from given image](docs/predicted_from_jpg.png?raw=true "Model predictions from given image")